Inglorion-G/holocron/README.md

 # holocron
-Test your knowledge of Star Wars arcana.
+Repository of Star Wars arcana.
 Use the force!